EdDataScienceEES/tutorial-Siya741/index.md

 Diversity analysis helps us understand the complexity of the community in different habitats.
 Alpha diversity provides a measure of species richness within each habitat, beta diversity compares the diversity between habitats, and gamma diversity represents the overall diversity across all habitats.
 By calculating and comparing these metrics, we can better understand how species are distributed within and between different habitats, and identify which habitats are more diverse or unique.

 Start by opening RStudio and creating a new script by clicking on `File/ New File/ R Script`.
-Set the working directory and load the necessary packages:
+Set the working directory, install necessary packages and load them:

 ```r
 # Set the working directory